 13. The Joker is loosely based on three rock stars

-The costume designer on the film was called Lindy Hemming and Nolan told her he wanted to be able to imagine what The Joker smells like, just from looking at him.
+The costume designer was called Lindy Hemming.
+Nolan told her he wanted to be able to imagine what The Joker smells like, just from looking at him.
 She then based the The Joker’s look on famous rock icons like Johnny Rotten, Iggy Pop and Pete Doherty.
 Not entirely flattering to those three.

 Johnny Rotten, an inspiration for the look of The Joker